jalfredodiaz/Front-End/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+## Install
+Run `npm install` for install packages.
+After installing the packages, go to the "nodes_modules > sweetalert > typings" directory and edit the sweetalert.d.ts file and comment out the following line of code `const swal: SweetAlert;`.
+Esto se debe a un error en la libreria `"sweetalert": "^2.1.2",`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.